 - ¼ of a small red onion, sliced thin

 - 2 garlic cloves, minced

 - ¼ tsp dried dill

-- Add all of your ingredients to a jar or salad dressing bottle and shake until fully combined.
-Place your dressing in the fridge while you prepare the rest of your salad.
+- Whisk your vinaigrette ingredients together in a bowl or shake them in a jar.
+Then keep it stored in the refrigerator while you prepare the rest of your salad.

 To make the salad:

 - Heat a pan over medium heat and cut your bacon into bite-size pieces.

 - Once the pan is hot, add your bacon and cook until it's brown and crispy (about 14-16 minutes), stirring occasionally.
 Then transfer it to a plate lined with a paper towel to cool completely.
 Discard the bacon grease.